 Swings, Strength, and Stamina

 A total-body workout, with one piece of equipment?
 Yeah, right!
 We’ve heard that snake oil-laden sales pitch before.
 Not buying it?

 Luckily, there’s nothing to buy.
 Well, except for a kettlebell.
-But the good news is that it’s a piece of fitness equipment that actually lives up to the hype.
+But the good news is it’s a piece of fitness equipment that actually lives up to the hype.
 Still not convinced?
 Consider this: A study seeking to analyze the effectiveness of kettlebell exercise concluded that “kettlebells provide a much higher-intensity workout than standard weight-training routines and offer superior results in a short amount of time.”

-The same study went on to say that the benefits of kettlebell training extend beyond strength and stamina by helping people, “burn calories, lose weight, and enhance their functional performance capabilities.”
+The same study went on to say that the benefits of kettlebell training extend beyond strength and stamina by helping people “burn calories, lose weight, and enhance their functional performance capabilities.”

 2. Squatting down, grip the kettlebell with palms facing you and thumbs wrapped loosely around the handle.

 1. Stand tall, still gripping the 'bell.
 Keep arms long and loose while squeezing shoulders blades together and engaging your core.
 Soften knees, shift bodyweight into heels, and lower butt back and down toward the wall behind you.

 2. Driving through heels, explode through hips to send weight swinging upward from quads.
 Aim for chest height, with arms extended.
 Achieving this finish position requires you to snap your hips through, contracting your core while squeezing glutes.

 3. As the kettlebell begins to descend, let the weight do the work as you ready your body for the next rep. Shift weight back into heels while hinging at the hips and loading both the hamstrings and glutes.
 Receive the weight, allowing the kettlebell to ride back between legs.

 4. As it makes the transition from backward to forward, drive through the heels and hips to repeat.